Success Mentor Remote Resources:

 Success Mentors partner with chronically absent youth to address the barriers that keep them from attending school every day.
-They are caring adults that support students and help them reach their potential educational outcomes.
-Success Mentors can be school staff, Community School partners and staff, and senior students.
+They are caring adults or senior peers that support students and help them reach their potential educational outcomes.

 “He’s the only person that actually made me care more, the only person that made me come to school more than what I was, the only person that made me think positive, rather than negative."